 GALILEO AS ARTIST

 - for the context of Galileo's lunar drawings within the developing traditions of selenography see: Ewen A. Whitaker, "Selenography in the Seventeenth Century", in Planetary Astronomy from the Renaissance to the Rise of Physics.Renaissance to the Rise of Physics.
 Part A: Tycho Brahe to Newton, ed.
 René Taton and Curtis Wilson, The General History of Astronomy, ed.
 Micahel Hoskin, vol. 2 (Cambridge: Cambridge University Press, 1989), pp. 119-143, and Ewen A. Whitaker, Mapping and Naming the Moon: A History of Lunar Cartography and Nomenclature (Cambridge: Cambridge University Press, 1999).
-For a dissenting view that: a) the manuscript wash drawings may not be by Galileo; and b), that the published illustrations in Sidereus nuncius are wholly impressionistic, see: http://www.pacifier.com/~tpope/Moon_Page.htm#Watercolors.
+For a dissenting view that: a) the manuscript wash drawings may not be by Galileo; and b), that the published illustrations in Sidereus nuncius are wholly impressionistic, search for T Pope's notes, formerly at: http://www.pacifier.com/~tpope/Moon_Page.htm#Watercolors.
 Note that this is very much a minority opinion on both issues.

 - as well as the information available on the Florence Institute and Museum of the History of Science site, including the exhibition "Galileo's Telescope: the Instrument that Changed the World" (http://brunelleschi.imss.fi.it/telescopiogalileo/index.html), a most full account from a team which replicated several of Galileo's telescopes for the Griffith Observatory and the Adler Planetarium and Astronomy Museum interalia can be found at: http://galileotelescope.org/Galileo_telescope/